 2) You will receive an e-mail with more information and the application form to complete and send back.

-3) On receipt of your application we will confirm your reservation and inform you how to make your deposit payment.
+3) On receipt of your application, we will confirm your reservation and inform you how to make your deposit payment.
 Your reservation will be held for 2 weeks, after which it will be cancelled automatically if no deposit is received.

 4) Full payment is required no later than 1 month before departure.
 You may pay online by credit card or a direct transfer to our account.
 Please allow a minimum of 3 weeks for us to process your application and payment.
 It’s that Simple!!

 Once your deposit has been paid you will receive our ‘Know before you go’ guide, which is packed full of useful information about your project and general tips to prepare you for volunteering.

-1. What are the requirements to join this program?
+What are the requirements to join this program?

 Volunteers must be over 18.
 You will need to have a positive attitude, participate in all volunteer activities and respect the local village culture and traditions.
 It is also required to help out with any house chores.

-2. Do I need any diving experience or qualifications?
+Do I need any diving experience or qualifications?

 Nope!
 If you have never dived before or don’t have an open-water qualification, you simply arrive a week before the qualified divers and complete your open-water and/or advanced open-water qualification in an established dive centre on the island (included in project price).
 A week later you shall start activities and research with the qualified divers so that everyone is in the same stage.

-3. How do I get to Perhentian Island from Kuala Lumpur?
+How do I get to Perhentian Island from Kuala Lumpur?

 Take a plane to Kota Bharu airport, then a 1 hour taxi ride to Kuala Besut Jetty, OR take a bus from Hentian Putra, Kuala Lumpur to Kuala Besut Bus station.
-From the jetty, take a 30 minute boat ride to the island.
-Boats leave from the Jetty at 8am, 12am, and 4pm.
+From the jetty, take a 30-minute boat ride to the island.
+Boats leave from the Jetty at 8 am, 12 am, and 4 pm.

-4. I have young children, is this program suitable for families?
+I have young children, is this program suitable for families?

 Unfortunately this project can only accommodate individuals of 18 or over for safety purposes.
 However, our Perhentian Eco-Education project is a great family friendly alternative!

 Is there internet access?

 There is WiFi available at the house, however it is usually quite weak.
 It is recommended for volunteers to purchase an affordable local sim if needed.

-6. How long is the typical volunteer working day?
+How long is the typical volunteer working day?